technote-space/create-pr-action/README.md

 Whether not to check other than default branch.
 default: `'false'`

+### AUTO_MERGE_THRESHOLD_DAYS
+Threshold days to auto merge.
+default: `''`

+Perform an automatic merge under the following conditions:

+* The number of days has passed since the PR was created
+* All checks are Success
+* Mergeable

 ## Action event details
 ### Target event
 | eventName | action |